bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 possible that someone will accidently modify the state during the render phase.

-The `Yome.state` is a mutable data type and that means that any function that has a reference to it during the render phase may accidentally change the state while it is, say, conjuring up some derivative state for some other function.
+The `Yome.state` is a mutable and that means that any function that has a reference to it during the render phase may accidentally change the state while it is, say, conjuring up some derivative state for some other function.
 This is easier to do than one may think.

-This could definitely cause some hard to find problems and really wreaks havoc on the apparent independence of the functions that we are creating.
+This could definitely cause some hard to find bugs and really wreaks havoc on the apparent independence of the functions that we are creating.
 It is for this reason that I would very likely start using immutable (persistent) data types like the ones found in